diegocamlooker/Kickstarter/ks.md

 Not that easy!

-Taking out non successful campaign and dividing each of those main categories into their secondaries, here are the Top 25 of them by `USD`:
+Taking out non successful campaign and dividing each of those main categories into their secondaries (159), here are the Top 25 of them by `USD`:

 <p align="center">
 <iframe